The Skeleton Dance: Production

 The origins of The Skeleton Dance can be traced to mid-1928, when Walt Disney was on his way to New York to arrange a distribution deal for his new Mickey Mouse cartoons and to record the soundtrack for his first sound cartoon, Steamboat Willie.
 During a stopover in Kansas City, Disney paid a visit to his old acquaintance Carl Stalling, then an organist at the Isis Theatre, to compose scores for his first two Mickey shorts, Plane Crazy and The Gallopin' Gaucho.
 While there, Stalling proposed to Disney a series of "musical novelty" cartoons combining music and animation, which would become the genesis for the Silly Symphony series, and pitched an idea about skeletons dancing in a graveyard.
 Stalling would eventually join Disney's studio as a staff composer.

+Iwerks was inspired by the frontispiece to Thomas Rowlandson's 1816 edition of satirical etchings, The English Dance of Death.

 Animation on The Skeleton Dance began in January 1929, with Ub Iwerks animating the majority of the film in almost six weeks.
 Iwerks pulled inspiration for the skeletons from "pictures drawn by the English cartoonist Rowlandson".

 The soundtrack was recorded at Pat Powers' Cinephone studio in New York in the following month, along with that of the Mickey Mouse short The Opry House.
 The final negative cost $5,485.40.